 People complain constantly about YouTube when it comes to DMCA complaints.
 The typical view is “YouTube took down my video, but it doesn’t infringe because of fair use concepts” or something similar.
 The problem with this argument is YouTube is not the judge in a dispute between the posting party and the copyright holder.
 The DMCA is a process to handle the claim.
 It is not a trial with the site being set up as the judge.
 YouTube, Facebook, forum owners and the like are not legally trained so how would their employees possibly make the evaluations correctly?

 An individual who thinks their content was taken down unfairly does have a potential course of action.
 The can file a counterclaim with the site in question, YouTube in our example.
 This counterclaim information is then forwarded to the copyright holder.
-The copyright holder than has a set time period of roughly two weeks to file a lawsuit against the person posting the content.
+The copyright holder then has a set time period of roughly two weeks to file a lawsuit against the person posting the content.
 If that occurs, the “fair use” argument can be asserted as a defense in the action.

 And if the lawsuit isn’t filed?
 YouTube will repost the video.